 However, if you would like to use a MetaMask or a Ledger / Live you will not see your shares in the beginning.
 This is because most wallets only support a list of specific tokens.
 Therefore, our tokens must be added manually as ‘’Custom token’’.

-In the following you will find a link to a step-by-step explanation how to add your token, depending on what wallet you use.
+In the following you will find a link to a step-by-step explanation on how to add tokens to MetaMask.

 Ledger Live: Please be aware, that Ledger Live does not allow to add custom tokens.
 However, you have the following options: